KarenBreytenbach/ssl/docs/enabled.md

 #### Step 6:

-Rest easy that your users are now more secure !
+Rest easy that your users are now more secure!

 # Resources